Generation Parameters Architecture

 Output semantics: when a provider/model exposes reasoning, AbstractCore normalizes it into GenerateResponse.metadata["reasoning"] and keeps GenerateResponse.content clean using abstractcore/architectures/response_postprocessing.py (asset-driven via assets/model_capabilities.json + assets/architecture_formats.json).

-When a requested thinking mode is not supported by a model/provider, AbstractCore emits a RuntimeWarning (request may be ignored).
+When a requested thinking mode is not supported by a model/provider, AbstractCore emits a RuntimeWarning and applies a best-effort approximation:

 Session Integration